11014067/Project/README.md

 ## Requirements
 * Story: you want to move to the states, which state is best.
 Which has the least homelessness and the best payout?
-* 3 linked interactions: the two bottem visualisations change according to your choice if you click a country the weather will be shown on the bottem left.
-And according to what you see on the map (income, cost of living and homelessness) it compaires that on the bottem right for two states.
+* 3 linked interactions: the two bottem visualisations change according to your choice if you click a country the weather will be shown on the bottem left and it will be state 1 on the bottem right to compair it to another state.
+As well as according to what you see on the map (income, cost of living and homelessness) it compaires that on the bottem right for two states.
 * 2 interactive components: you can chose want you want to see (income, cost of living and homelessness) and you can chose which two states you want to compair.